 Maria laughed.
 “Did you see that?
 Werner’s eyes really are amazing!”

-“Fabrizzio, down here now!” the captain shouted, pulling off his jacket and pressing it against Gilbert’s stub of an arm.
+“Fabrizzio, down here now!” the hauptmann shouted, pulling off his jacket and pressing it against Gilbert’s stub of an arm.

 Gilbert stared at the stub, but still didn’t feel the pain.
 Shock, probably.